johnstonbl01/clementinejs/README.md

 Note: `generator-clementinejs` must be installed globally.

-to start the application, browse to the project directory and type: `$ node server` into the terminal window.
+To start the application, browse to the project directory and type: `$ node server` into the terminal window.
 Point a browser to `localhost:3000` and you're up and running!

 ## Contributing